linked-db/linked-ql/README.md

 #### `2.3 |` The UPSERT statement

-📦 _Do upserts without conditional clauses_
+📦 _Do upserts with a literal UPSERT statement_

 ```js
 // Forget ON CONFLICT / ON DUPLICATE KEY